Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 1.5 lbs lean ground beef

-¼ lb beef liver, finely chopped
+¼ lb beef liver, very finely chopped

 2 cups low-sodium beef broth